joshdreagan/camel-spring-boot-xa/README.md

 $ cp src/test/data/message_01.txt target/messages/
 ```

 If the file successfully processed, you will see a message in the DB.
 You can check it using the SQL command `select * from example.MESSAGES;`.
+If the file threw an exception (because it had the word "error" in it), it will be retried until the `max-delivery-attempts` is exhausted and then be placed on the `DLQ`.
+Another route will then pick it up and log it.